DKDave/Scripts/README.md

 NOTE: These scripts are all my own work based on my own reverse engineering.
 You may not distribute these tools for profit in any way, and all credit to me must be given if redistributed/re-used in your own projects.

+NOTE 2: The latest version of QuickBMS (0.12) doesn't appear to work correctly when generating filenames, so please use an earlier version (0.11 works fine).

 Dave